pndlm/pndlm-vue-redux/README.md

 ```

 `clock.vue`
 This example component uses `mapState` to pull from the state tree and keep itself updated, including use of a memoized selector.
+It also dispatches an action upon button click.
 ```html
 <script>
 import { createSelector } from 'reselect'